-- (3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facilities or dispensaries, and cannabis products from cannabis product manufacturing facilities or dispensaries; and - (5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a cardholders, nonresident cardholder, and dispensary.

-Section 9.
-No cultivation facility or a cultivation facility agent maybe subject to prosecution, search, or inspection, except by the department pursuant to section 61-71 of this Act, seizure, or penalty in any manner, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:

-- (1) Possess, plant, propagate, cultivate, grow, harvest, produce, process, manufacture, compound, convert, prepare, pack, repack, or store cannabis; - (2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided; - (c) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facility; - (5) Purchase cannabis seeds from a cardholder, nonresident cardholders, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction; or - (6) Deliver, sell, supply, transfer, or transport cannabis, cannabis paraphernalia, or related supplies or educational materials to a cultivation facility and dispensary.

-Section 10.
-No cannabis product manufacturing facility or a cannabis product manufacturing facility agent maybe subject to prosecution, search, or inspection, except by the department pursuant to section 61to 71 of this Act, seizure, or penalty in any manner, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:

-- (1) Purchase or otherwise acquire cannabis from cultivation facilities, and cannabis products or cannabis from a cannabis product manufacturing facility; - (2) Possess, produce, process, manufacture, compound, convert, prepare, pack, repack, and store cannabis or cannabis products; - (3) Deliver, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a dispensary and cannabis product manufacturing facility; - (4) Deliver, transfer, or transport cannabis to testing facility and compensate testing facility for services provided; or
+- (3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facility or dispensary, or cannabis products from a cannabis product manufacturing facility or dispensary; and - (5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, related supplies, or educational materials to a cardholder, nonresident cardholder, or dispensary. - Section 9.
+No cultivation facility or cultivation facility agent may be subject to prosecution, search, or inspection, (except by the department pursuant to sections 61-71 of this Act), scizure, or penalty in any manner, or be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to: - (1) Possess, plant, propagate, cultivate, grow, harvest, produce, process, manufacture, compound, convert, prepare, pack, repack, or store cannabis; - (2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided; - (3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facility; - (5) Purchase cannabis seeds from a cardholder, nonresident cardholder, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction; or - (6) Deliver, sell, supply, transfer, or transport cannabis, cannabis paraphernalia, related supplies, or educational materials to a cultivation facility or dispensary. - Section 10.
+No cannabis product manufacturing facility or cannabis product manufacturing facility agent may be subject to prosecution, search, or inspection, (except by the department pursuant to section 61 to 71 of this Act), seizure, or penalty in any manner or be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to: - (1) Purchase or otherwise acquire cannabis from a cultivation facility, and cannabis products or cannabis from a cannabis product manufacturing facility; - (2) Possess, produce, process, manufacture, compound, convert, prepare, pack, repack, and store cannabis or cannabis products; - (3) Deliver, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, related supplies, or educational materials to a dispensary or a cannabis product manufacturing facility; - (4) Deliver, transfer, or transport cannabis to testing facility and compensate testing facility for services provided; or